ihab02/crumbled-website/Docs/DB_structure.md

 - created_at (TIMESTAMP)
 ```

-**Purpose**: Individual items in orders with cached product info and flavor details.
+**Purpose**: Individual items in orders with cached product info and flavor details for historical preservation.

 **Important Notes**:
 - **Cached Fields**: `product_name`, `product_type`, `pack_size` are cached at order time to preserve historical data